pi-hole/docs/docs/guides/vpn/wireguard/server.md

 Your public key will be different from ours.
 This is expected (you just created your own key above).

-## Set your Pi-hole to listen on all interfaces
+## Set your Pi-hole to allow only local requests

 On your [Settings page (tab DNS)](http://pi.hole/admin/settings.php?tab=dns), ensure you select the appropriate listening mode of your Pi-hole. `Allow only local requests` is preferred as it adds a bit of additional safety.
 Your WireGuard peers/clients will be correctly recognized as being only one hop away.